commercetools/commercetools-docs-kit/CONTRIBUTING.md

 ## Rebasing and merging Pull Requests

-We only allow the **Squash and merge** mode when merging a Pull Request.
-There are a couple of reason for that:
+We only allow the **Squash and merge** mode when merging a Pull Request so that:

 - we have a cleaner commit history on `master` branch
 - we can have automatic releases, like `canary`, that will publish a new version on each new commit in `master`